More Pacific midwives 'key' to reducing baby deaths

 Director of strategic development Margie Apa says it is also looking at more help for midwives trained in the islands to requalify in New Zealand and incentives for community midwives to take on high-needs pregnant women.

-Next story in National: Councils told to ban genetic modification projects
+Next story in New Zealand: Councils told to ban genetic modification projects

 Copyright © 2013, Radio New Zealand